 - This can be used in conjunction with the Default, Spendable, and Principal Restrictions.

-- Principal Restriction - Restriction for the principal fund balance account.
+Principal Restriction - Restriction for the principal fund balance equity account.

 - If set, this will populate in the Fund Balance report.